-M. Perutz.
+- M. Perutz.
 Is science necessary? and/or I wish I made you angry before.

-Two lovely series of essays on science and scientists.
+Two lovely series of essays on science and scientists. - J. Diamond.

-J. Diamond.
 Germs, guns and steel.
 A brief summary of the last 13000 years of humans...
-Why did some civilisations prevail?

-J. Monod Chance and necessity.

-A Nobel Prize winner in Medicine tackles fundamental philosophical issues
+Why did some civilisations prevail? - J. Monod Chance and necessity.
+A Nobel Prize winner in Medicine tackles fundamental philosophical issues - J.D.

-J.D.
 Watson.
 The double helix.

-Watson tells the story of how the structure of DNA was solved, with the pace of a crime fiction novel.
+Watson tells the story of how the structure of DNA was solved, with the pace of a crime fiction novel. - P. Medawar.

-P. Medawar.
 Advice to a young scientist.

-A few useful tips, should you decide to become a physician scientist.
-A thoroughly enjoyable
+Some tips for those tempted to become a physician scientist.
+Thoroughly enjoyable